zalando/restful-api-guidelines/data-formats/DataFormats.md

 ## {{ book.must }} Use JSON as the Body Payload

 JSON-encode the body payload.
 The JSON payload must follow [RFC-7159](https://tools.ietf.org/html/rfc7159) by having (if possible) a serialized object or array as the top-level object.
+Please see our [JSON Guidelines](../json-guidelines/JsonGuidelines.md) for more guidance.

+## {{ book.could }} Use other Media Types than JSON

+If for given use case JSON does not make sense, for instance when providing attachments in form of PDFs, you should use another, more sufficient media type.
+But only do this if you can not transfer the information in JSON.

 ## {{ book.must }} Use Standard Date and Time Formats